-ENAV's corporate governance system was developed on the basis of applicable general and special legislation, the principles and recommendations contained in the Corporate Governance Code for listed companies, which it has adopted, and best practices in this field.
+The Company's corporate governance system was developed on the basis of applicable general and special legislation, and best practices in this field.

-The governance model adopted by ENAV is a "traditional" one characterised by the dichotomy between the Board of Directors and the Board of Auditors.
+The governance model adopted by IDS AirNav is a "traditional" one characterised by the dichotomy between the Board of Directors and the Board of Auditors.
 The statutory audit of the accounts is entrusted to an audit firm.
-The finance operations of the Company are subject to the oversight of the Court of Auditors (Law 259 of 21 March 1958) acting through a designated magistrate of the Court of Auditors, who attends the meetings of the Board of Directors and the Board of Auditors.

-The Shareholders' Meeting has is responsible for the key decisions in the life of the company, including appointing and removing the members of the Board of Directors and the Board of Auditors and their associated relative Chairmen, as well as the audit firm, determining their remuneration.
-The Shareholders' Meeting also approves the financial statements, resolves on amendments to the articles of association and extraordinary operations, such as capital increases, mergers and demergers.
+The Shareholders' Meeting is responsible for the key decisions in the life of the company, including appointing and removing the members of the Board of Directors and the Board of Auditors and their associated relative Chairmen, as well as the audit firm, determining their remuneration.
+The Shareholders' Meeting resolves on amendments to the articles of association, changes to the corporate purpose, approval of the financial statements and distribution of profits and extraordinary operations, such as capital increases, mergers and demergers.

-The Board of Directors is composed of no fewer than 5 and no more than 9 members.
-The Shareholders' Meeting establishes the number of members within these limits.
+The Board of Directors is composed of three members, including the Chairman and two directors.
+The Board of Directors appointed the Chairman of the Board of Directors as an "Executive Chairman", granting the position all powers for the ordinary and extraordinary management of the Company, in addition to the powers granted by law and the articles of association.
 As a rule, the Board of Directors meets every month to examine and resolve on operational developments, the final results, proposals concerning the 231 Model and strategically important transactions, as well as specific matters reserved to the Board by law or the articles of association.